Equity Release Horror Stories

 • Keep earning an income by delaying your retirement, or creating a “side hustle”.

 • Obtain a retirement interest-only mortgage.
-This alternative allows you to pay interest on the loan amount only, as opposed to the compound interest generated on the lifetime mortgage form of equity release.
+This alternative allows you to pay interest on the loan amount only, as opposed to the compound interest generated on a lifetime mortgage.

 Common Questions